Vegetarianism: Economic vegetarianism

 Similar to environmental vegetarianism is the concept of economic vegetarianism.
 An economic vegetarian is someone who practices vegetarianism from either the philosophical viewpoint concerning issues such as public health and curbing world starvation, the belief that the consumption of meat is economically unsound, part of a conscious simple living strategy or just out of necessity.
 According to the Worldwatch Institute, "Massive reductions in meat consumption in industrial nations will ease their health care burden while improving public health; declining livestock herds will take pressure off rangelands and grainlands, allowing the agricultural resource base to rejuvenate.
 As populations grow, lowering meat consumption worldwide will allow more efficient use of declining per capita land and water resources, while at the same time making grain more affordable to the world's chronically hungry."
 According to estimates in 2016, adoption of vegetarianism would contribute substantially to global healthcare and environmental savings.

 Demographics

+In the United States, a 2023 Gallup poll found that 4% of adults identified as vegetarian and 1% as vegan, little changed from 2012 and 2018 but slightly lower than the 6% who identified as vegetarian in 1999 and 2001.
 Prejudice researcher Gordon Hodson argues that vegetarians and vegans frequently face discrimination where eating meat is held as a cultural norm.